cisco/mindmeld/source/userguide/kb.rst

 Dealing with unstructured text
 ------------------------------
-The knowledge bases described in the previous sections are comprised of clearly defined data types whose pattern makes them easily searchable.
-We call them structured data.
+The knowledge bases described in the previous sections are comprised of clearly defined data types that are easily searchable.
+This kind of data is know as `structured data`.

-In this section we describe how to use the Question Answerer on knowledge bases with long, free-form text or unstructured data.
-For example, a company's Human Resource (HR) team could have documents about general policies of the company.
-We can use this data to develop a HR assistant that automatically answers any policy related questions.
+In this section we describe how to use the question answerer on knowledge bases with long, free-form text or `unstructured data`.
+For example, a company's Human Resources (HR) team could have documents about general policies of the company.
+We can use this data to develop an HR assistant that automatically answers any policy-related questions.

 To use the question answerer on unstructured text, we would follow the same steps mentioned before to prepare, index and load the knowledge base.

-Here is an example of what the knowledge base can look like for the HR assistant usecase.
+Here is an example of what the knowledge base can look like for the HR assistant use case.
 It consists of frequently asked question and answer pairs.

 .. code:: python

 	from mindmeld.components import QuestionAnswerer
 	qa = QuestionAnswerer(app_path='hr_assistant')
 	qa.load_kb(app_namespace='hr_assistant', index_name='faq_data', data_file='hr_assistant/data/faq_data.json')
 	qa.get(index='faq_data')

 .. code-block:: console